 And the most shocking fact is that even the very few new good artists no longer seem to challenge the music industry.
 They seem to simply accept the situation and they seem to feel just fine, pleasing the masses while being imprisoned in the cage the music industry built for them.

 TODAY'S MUSIC HAS BECOME AN IRRELEVANT MASS-COMPATIBLE PRODUCT.

 Artists should challenge the current state, but that’s not what the music industry wants.
 Record labels don’t want artists with brains, as such artists will only attract a quite limited part of society.
 They want mass-compatible products, and they don’t want artists who can only be linked to some smaller subgenre or niche anymore.
 That’s quite a stupid plan, as those have always been the ones who thrived innovation.
 Of course this phenomenon already existed a long time ago, and real artists have always just been a niche phenomenon, but the problem today is that almost all music belongs into the mainstream category, while mainstream is a low quality domain.

 MUSIC JUST ISN'T LOVABLE OR DESIRABLE ANYMORE, AND NOWADAYS NOBODY WOULDN'T DIE JUST TO GET THAT LATEST NEW RECORD.

 There have been lines in front of Apple stores to get the latest iPhones during the past few years, but nobody really goes crazy after the latest albums.

-But the few acceptable (but not even innovative or revolutionary) trends are going under in the masses of easy and cheap to produce electronic, auto-tuned music that’s being produced for kids and retards.
+But the few acceptable (and not even innovative or revolutionary) trends are going under in the masses of easy and cheap to produce electronic, pitch corrected music that’s being produced for kids and retards.